 In the heart of Anacapri, Antico Monastero, Anacapri is a bed and breakfast in an old monastery.
 Just outside the center of Anacapri, the 3-star Hotel Bellavista, Anacapri is one of the oldest hotels on the island.
 Each of the 15 rooms has a private balcony.

 By the sea at Marina Grande, the luxurious J.k.
-Place Capri has a spa, outdoor pool, views, restaurant, and shuttle service.
+Place Capri is one of the island’s top hotels, with a spa, outdoor pool, views, restaurant, and shuttle service.

 Gillian McGuire, author of Amalfi Coast Travel Essentials: From Positano to Minori and the Many Hidden Coves In Between, recommends Ristorante Michel’Angelo.
 Run by Gianluca (Caprese) and his wife Holly (Australian), the food is amazing and very well priced.
 They have cooking classes and picnics too!
 Another place she recommends is Torre Saracena, a laid back beach club with very fresh fish dishes in Marina Piccola.